soerenbnoergaard/gunshot/README.md

 - Cross platform (Windows, OSX, and Linux).
 - Impulse response must be stored with the plugin state (not just a path to a file as this may move independently of the project).
+- Automatic sample-rate conversion of the impulse response recording.

 ## Libraries